 - a) Foals may not compete in EAHSC Championships,

 nor will they qualify for any future Title or A

 - b) When foal classes are organized at EAHSC

 affiliated shows, the EAHSC Rules will apply.

 at the date of the show, and must be shown at foot

-the dam) up to 6 months of age.
-Orphaned or rejected
+(with the dam) up to 6 months of age.
+Orphaned or

 - e) A comparative judging system is recommended.

-clearly indicated in the schedule and the
+be clearly indicated in the schedule and the

 welfare of foals, organisers may introduce their own

 rules as long as these are presented to ECAHO for

 Foals - for identification purposes: